Enablers

 Indigenous and Public Engagement

-In Canada, Indigenous peoples and community consultation (an accountability of the Crown, as represented by both Federal government and Provincial government agencies); early, ongoing and meaningful engagement by nuclear project proponents and licensees; incorporation of Indigenous knowledge into projects; benefits agreements or agreedupon value (potentially equity); and potentially some form of Free Prior Informed Consent (FPIC) in recognition of the UN Declaration of the Rights of Indigenous Peoples (UNDRIP), are necessary (but not necessarily sufficient) requirements for successful nuclear deployment in Canada.
+In Canada, Indigenous peoples and community consultation are an accountability of the Crown, as represented by both federal government and provincial government agencies.
+Consultation involves early, ongoing, and meaningful engagement by nuclear project proponents and licensees in the spirit of Free Prior Informed Consent (FPIC) (in recognition of the UN Declaration of the Rights of Indigenous Peoples); incorporation of Indigenous knowledge into projects; and benefits agreements or agreed- upon value (potentially equity).
+All are necessary (but not necessarily sufficient) requirements for successful nuclear deployment in Canada.

 The key opportunities to enable public engagement are: